 The procedure cycle_search accesses the visited2 variable which stores the path it is currently exploring.
-The variable foundFinal2 is true if the current path contains a pair with a contract final state.
+The variable found-Final2 is true if the current path contains a pair with a contract final state.
 Lines 23 and 24, avoid creating paths that contain cycles.Lines 25 and 26, generate all possible successor pairs.
 Line 27 and 28, update the global variable found if a cycle is present which contains a pair with a contract final state.
 If this is not the case, line 29 and 30 recursively continue to extend the current path.Line 31 backtracks to the previous explored path by removing the current pair from the visited2 variable.
-It follows:
+In [6], we prove the result: